Improved Group Robustness via Classifier Retraining on Independent Splits: Related Work

-There are three main settings for the group-shift problem: (1) full availability of group labels, (2) limited availability of group labels, and (3) no availability of group label.
+There are three main settings for the group-shift problem: (1) full availability of group labels, (2) limited availability of group labels, and (3) no availability of group labels, all referring to the training stage.
 Other related areas include domain generalization and long-tailed classification.